United Kingdom Championship Tournament (2017)

-The 2017 United Kingdom Championship Tournament was a two-day professional wrestling streaming event and tournament promoted by the American promotion WWE.
-It aired exclusively on the WWE Network.
-The first round took place on 14 January 2017, while the finals occurred on 15 January.
-The tournament was held at the Empress Ballroom in Blackpool, Lancashire, England and crowned the inaugural WWE United Kingdom Champion.
-Tyler Bate won the tournament to become the inaugural champion.
+The 2017 United Kingdom Championship Tournament was a two-day professional wrestling livestreaming event and tournament promoted by the American promotion WWE.
+It was the inaugural United Kingdom Championship Tournament and aired exclusively on the WWE Network.
+The first round took place on January 14, 2017, while the finals occurred on January 15, with both nights airing at 8:00 p.m.
+Greenwich Mean Time (3:00 p.m.
+Eastern Time).
+The tournament was held at the Empress Ballroom in Blackpool, Lancashire, England and crowned the inaugural WWE United Kingdom Champion, which was won by Tyler Bate.
+The event served as a soft launch for what would later become the NXT UK brand in June 2018.

 Background

-In a press conference at The O2 Arena on 15 December 2016, Triple H, an executive for the American professional wrestling promotion WWE and head of the promotion's NXT brand, revealed that there would be a 16-man tournament to crown the inaugural WWE United Kingdom Champion.
-A United Kingdom Championship Tournament: Preview show aired on the WWE Network on 9 January 2017, with a behind-the-scenes look at the creators of the event and the 16 competitors.
-The tournament was held over a two-day period, 14 and 15 January 2017, at the Empress Ballroom in Blackpool, Lancashire, England and aired exclusively on the WWE Network.
-The championship later became the top championship of the NXT UK brand and its show, NXT UK, a WWE Network show produced in the United Kingdom that premiered on 17 October 2018.
+In a press conference at The O2 Arena on December 15, 2016, Paul "Triple H" Levesque, an executive for the American professional wrestling promotion WWE and head of the promotion's NXT brand, revealed that there would be a 16-man tournament to crown the inaugural WWE United Kingdom Champion.
+A United Kingdom Championship Tournament: Preview show aired on the WWE Network on January 9, 2017, with a behind-the-scenes look at the creators of the event and the 16 competitors.
+The tournament was held over a two-day period, January 14–15, 2017, at the Empress Ballroom in Blackpool, Lancashire, England, with both nights livestreamed exclusively on the WWE Network at 8:00 p.m.
+Greenwich Mean Time (3:00 p.m.
+Eastern Time).
+The championship later became the top championship of the NXT UK brand and its show, NXT UK, a WWE Network show produced in the United Kingdom that premiered on October 17, 2018.